-It is vital to get your greeting right; after all, this is your first chance to impress your interviewers and showcase your strong and confident personality.
-Let’s breakdown this process and identify what you need to do at each step of the way:
+It is vital to greet the interviewer appropriately; after all, this is your first chance to impress your interviewers and showcase your strong and confident personality.
+Let’s breakdown this process and identify what you need to do:

 - Entering the room: